ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ### Create an image from a volume of an existing instance
 {: #ifv-vpc-api-list-instance}

-You can also create an image from a boot volume attached to an existing instance.
+You can also create an image from a boot volume that is attached to an existing instance.
 This procedure:

-1. Lists all instances and then gets the ID of a boot volume attached to an available, running instance.
+1. Lists all instances and then, gets the ID of a boot volume that is attached to an available, running instance.
-3. Stops the running instance.
+2. Stops the running instance.
-4. Creates a new image using the ID of the boot volume image.
+3. Creates a new image by using the ID of the boot volume image.

-#### Step 1 - Locate the instance and boot volume ID
+#### Step 1 - Locate the instance and the boot volume ID
 {: #ifv-locate-instance}

-Make a `GET /instances` call to list all instances and locate the available, running instance you need.
+Make a `GET /instances` call to list all instances and locate the available, running instance that you need.
 For example:

 ```cURL
 curl -X GET \